yaptide/yaptide/docs/ghcr_packages.md

 ## Retention policies

-Both flask and worker images are automatically cleaned up in the registry based on the retention policies:
+GitHub Container Registry doesn't provide any retention mechanisms.
+It is required to use external solutions and define own GitHub Actions for this purpose.
+Both flask and worker images are automatically cleaned up in the registry based on the custom retention policies defined in `cleanup-closed-pr-packages` and `packages-retention` actions:

+- Outdated master's packages are removed if they are older than 1 month.
 - Pull request's newest packages are removed when it is merged or closed.
 - Outdated pull requests' packages are removed if they are older than 2 weeks.
-- Outdated master's packages are removed if they are older than 1 month.

 It is also possible to run the latter two policies manually by dispatching the `packages-retention` GitHub action.
 Normally it is dispatched using cron job every Monday at 04:30 AM.